Okerew/biobridge_editor/README.md

 # biobridge_editor
-Based on okral code editor made for biobridge
+Based on <a href="https://github.com/Okerew/okraleditor?tab=License-1-ov-file">okral code editor</a> made for biobridge Code editor which it is based on created by me